 Ghost hunts at the haunted Falstaff`s Museum leave many people extremely scared.
 Many people refuse to return here!
-The staircase here is a very daunting area, and many former ghost hunters have refused to stay alone in this area.
-This location has a very dark past and is very well known to ghost hunters worldwide; ghost hunts here have left guests feeling very unnerved.
-There have been ghostly shadows seen especially in the Barn, strange unexplained whispers and whimpers, ice-cold breaths felt in the upper séance room.
-This Museum is a daunting location, and you will undoubtedly feel as though you are being watched and not alone as you walk through this museum.
+The staircase here is a very daunting, and many former ghost hunters have refused to stay alone.
+This location has a dark past and is very well known to ghost hunters worldwide; ghost hunts here have left guests feeling unnerved.
+Ghostly shadows have been seen, especially in the Barn, strange unexplained whispers and whimpers, and ice-cold breaths felt in the upper séance room.
+This museum is a daunting location, and you will undoubtedly feel as though you are being watched and not alone as you walk through it.
 The spirits said to haunt this location are not on the friendly side.
 We saw a guest so scared on a previous ghost hunt that ran screaming down the staircase, refusing to return.

 History of the Falstaff's Museum

 There has been a property on this site since 1146, and the building has been known as The Shreve's House for the last 500 years, in honour of its first recorded tenant, an Archer to King Henry VIII.
 The building has borne witness to Plague, Fire, Civil War, and murder and William Shakespeare is documented to have walked the ancient cobblestones that lead to the massive barn at the rear of the house.
 Civil War troops were billeted here in the 17th Century, and a local Serial Killer is said to have committed his foul deeds within the building during its time as a brothel and tavern.
 During the history of the Falstaff's, there are also strong links to Witchcraft here and one area outside the barn is still used by practising Witches to this day.